Otisist/Sample/Client/Streisand/README.md

-If streisand can't establish and unstable connection you must change this &darr
+If streisand can't establish and unstable connection you must change this :&darr: